ocaml/v2.ocaml.org/site/learn/tutorials/ocamlbuild/Tags.md

 ### D
 #### debug
 This produced file should be compiled in debug mode.
-For OCaml this means using the "-g" option.

-#### dtypes
-Dump detailed type information for this file.
-For OCaml this means using the "-dtypes" option.
+For OCaml this means using the `-g` option.

-From 3.11, deprecated, use annot instead.

 ### I
 #### include
-This directory should be included, as if the "-I" option were used.
+This directory should be included, as if the `-I` option were used.

 #### infer_interface
-This command infers an interface to generate a .inferred.mli from a .ml file.
+This command infers an interface to generate a `.inferred.mli` from a `.ml` file.
 An example of use can be found in the [Ocamlfind plugin](Using_ocamlfind_with_ocamlbuild.html).